Back

 The interior is the asylum where art takes refuge.
 The collector proves to be the true resident of the interior.
 He makes his concern the idealization of objects.
 To him falls the Sisyphean task of divesting things of their commodity character by taking possession of them.
 But he can bestow on them only connoisseur value, rather than use value.
 The collector delights in evoking a world that is not just distant and long gone but also better--a world in which, to be sure, human beings are no better provided with what they need than in the real world, but in which things are freed from the drudgery of being useful.

 Benjamin also described collecting as as a kind of internalized industry, which converts random objects into parts of an interlocking system: "It is the deepest enchantment of the collector to enclose the particular item within a magic circle, where, as a last shudder runs through it (the shudder of being acquired), it turns to stone."
 This alchemy of collecting might even be thought of as a counterpart to Vaginov's "juxtaposition of words" and a less frenzied version of Rimbaud's delirium of collection in his "Alchimie du verbe."
-But collecting can also be viewed as part of the novelist's mission, as stated in "A Guide to Berlin" by Vladimir Nabokov:
+But collecting can also be viewed as part of the novelist's mission, as stated in "A Guide to Berlin" by Vladimir Nabokov, in a way that also approaches the carnival dynamic of Satyr Chorus:

 I think that here lies the sense of literary creation: to portray ordinary objects as they will be reflected in the kindly mirrors of future times; to find in the objects around us the fragrant tenderness that only posterity will discern and appreciate in the far-off times when every trifle of our plain everyday life will become exquisite and festive in its own right: the times when a man who might put on the most ordinary jacket of today will be dressed up for an elegant masquerade.